ThomasKaiser/sbc-bench/README.md

 ![](pics/system-too-busy.gif)

 Of course this is not sufficient since background tasks might become active later or cron jobs result in some peak activity in between.
-As much as such services should be stopped prior to benchmark execution or in best case a rather minimal image should be used for testing.
+As much such services as possible should be stopped prior to benchmark execution or in best case a rather minimal image should be used for testing.
 On the other hand `sbc-bench` can also easily be used to compare 'desktop' and 'minimal' images.

 But comparisons only make some sense if execution of the benchmark can be observed.
-That's what the background monitoring `sbc-bench` does is for that will be appended to detailed result list.
+That's what `sbc-bench`'s background monitoring is for that will be appended to detailed result list.
 See [this example for Rock64](http://ix.io/1izV).
 We can there look for the following problems:

 ### Swapping